RickRe/spot-the-difference/README.md

 images to compare the differences between them, a script that can have multiple usages.

+The two images have to be almost identical.
+Sensitive to rotation, scaling, lumination, or any affine transform.

 Simply place the images in the same directory as the script and their analysis will be handled automatically by the Python script.

 Applications in web application design, image analysis and even biology are possible.